RTEMS/rtems-docs/user/rsb/configuration.rst

   1. The map is set to ``my-special-map``.

-Any macro defintions following a map declaration are placed in that map and the default map is ``global`` when loading a file.
+Any macro definitions following a map declaration are placed in that map and the default map is ``global`` when loading a file.
 Maps are selected in configuration files by using the ``%select`` directive: